josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/🎶_does_your_mother_know_manosphere_remix.md

 This is not about restricting teenage emotion or curiosity.
 It is about recognising **asymmetry of knowledge, experience, and consequence**.

 ---

+> "Now you're so cute, I like your style –
+> And I know what you mean when you give me a flash of that smile..!
+> But girl, you're only a child."

+---